 This item covers investments in short-term Government of Canada obligations issued at a discount in lieu of interest.
 These obligations may be issued in Canadian or other currencies.

 Canada treasury bills should be shown at acquisition cost.
-Some investors, however, record this item at amortized cost a) Canada bills (bills issued in U.S. currency)
+Some investors, however, record this item at amortized cost.

 Foreign currency should be expressed in terms of Canadian dollars using the exchange rate at the balance sheet date.